Cactus (Belinda Peregrín song)

-"Cactus" is a song by Mexican singer-songwriter Belinda released on January 31, 2024 by Warner Music México as the lead single from her fifth studio album Indómita (2025).
+"Cactus" is a song by Mexican singer-songwriter Belinda released on January 31, 2024, by Warner Music México as the lead single from her fifth studio album, Indómita (2025).
 It is her first single in 10 years since "I Love You...
-Te Quiero".
+Te Quiero" where she is not a featured artist.

 Background and composition

 After a decade without releasing new material since “Catarsis” while still collaborating with other artists, Belinda announced her return to music on August 7, 2023, when she signed a contract with Warner Music Group, signifying that the fifth album was once again in the works.

 On January 10, 2024, she deleted all her Instagram posts.
 She teased the song by posting three pictures of a cactus slowly growing, using the hashtags "Renace", "Crece" and "Florece" on January 17, 18 and 19 respectively.
 The song was eventually released on January 31.

 The song was written by Belinda Peregrín, Mr. Naisgai & José Ángel Pérez Sandoval.

 Lyrical content

 The song's lyrics were leaked the day before its release and were implied to be about the past relationship she had with Christian Nodal: "Al final no hay bien sin mal y el dolor se pasará.
 Yo volví, Beli-k...No fuiste lo que esperé de ti, carajo como me hiciste sufrir...
 De que sirvió tatuarte mis ojos pa' luego borrarlos con otros...
 Yo nunca dije nada de ti y con mucha clase yo me fui".
 This was confirmed when another teaser of the video showed a man resembling Nodal and having a tattoo of Belinda's eyes on his chest.